tiesen-labs/create-yuki-turbo/README.md

 # Create Yuki Turbo

-Clean and typesafe starter monorepo using Turborepo along with Next.js
+Clean and typesafe starter monorepo using Turborepo along with Next.js and tRPC.

 ## About